Roch-Warpper/Roch-img/README.md

 ## Sponsors
 --------
-Development of this software for ROS Indigo has been partially sponsored by SawYer Robotics Co.,Ltd http://www.soyrobotics.com/
+Development of this software for ROS Indigo has been partially sponsored by Soy Robotics Co.,Ltd http://www.soyrobotics.com/